nla-group/block_aaa/README.md

 # Block-AAA
 ## A method for discrete rational least squares approximation

-This repository provides a MATLAB implementation of the block-AAA method, a block generalization of the AAA algorithm [7] to m-by-n matrix-valued functions F(z) of a scalar argument.
+This repository provides a MATLAB implementation of the block-AAA method described in [3].
+This method is a block generalization of the AAA algorithm [7] to m-by-n matrix-valued functions F(z) of a scalar argument.
 Given a function F(z) at a number of sampling points in the complex plane, the block-AAA method aims to compute a low-degree rational interpolant R(z) such that R(z)~F(z), measured in the root mean squared error over the sampling points.

 Block-AAA is based on a generalized barycentric formula with *matrix-valued weights,* that is,